yasser-mas/working-time/README.md

 #### Set working timeout

 Sets a timer after adding ( X ) working time, which executes the given callback function once the timer expires.
-Function will return WorkingTimeout Class
+Function will return WorkingTimeout Class.

 > PS: If time in the past after adding ( X ) working duration, the timer will be executed at the soonest working time